 As some feminists have argued, Professor Khawaja underscores that part of my definition of the term “terrorism” as the “use of political violence” might be contested.
 Feminist scholars contend that domestic violence should be interpreted as terrorism too.
 He also indicates that the practice of cyberterrorism need not involved the use of violence.
-Since in my book I already addressed some of the feminist challenges to my definition of terrorism, I will not repeat my argument.
+Since in my book I already addressed some of the feminist challenges to my definition of terrorism, I will not repeat my argument (Medina, 62-64).
 Nevertheless, I would like to underscore that while the practice of cyberterrorism does not necessarily inflict physical violence on its victims, it might inflict psychological or emotional violence on them just by the magnitude of the threat in question.
 Moreover, psychological or emotional violence takes its physical toll on its victims.
 So, while I concede that the concept of terrorism, as any political concept, is highly contestable, I am not convinced that one might do without the concept of violence when discussing the practice of terrorism.

 Professor Khawaja also objects to my defining terrorism as “a use of violence” rather than as “an initiatory use of violence.”
 He claims that “there is a fundamental moral difference between an initiatory use of violence and a response to one.”
 Sometimes there might be such a fundamental moral difference, but that need not always be the case since oftentimes that would depend on whether those who initiated the violence where actually justified in doing so.
 Also, two points are worth making.
 First, in many political conflicts it is rather difficult to determine who is responsible for initiating the violence, and second, even if one can determine with reasonable certainty who the responsible person or persons are for having initiated the unjustified violence or aggression, it does not follow that the victims are justified in using any means to defend themselves from the aggressors.
 For example, during WW II the Nazis where responsible for initiating the aggression against Greta Britain, but it is at least questionable whether the British were justified in deliberately using indiscriminate area bombing against innocent German civilians.
 One might raise the same objection against the fire-bombing of Tokyo by US Bomber Command and the dropping of the two atomic bombs on Hiroshima and Nagasaki in 1945 at the end of the war.